Albert Koochooei

 Albert Koochooei (آلبرت کوچویی) is an Iranian writer, journalist, translator and radio broadcaster.

 Early life and education

 Koochooei was born in Hamadan.
-When he was seven years old, he moved to Abadan with his family, where he graduated from high school.
+When he was seven, he moved to Abadan with his family, where he graduated from high school.

-To continue his education, he moved to Tehran and received his master's degree in Journalism.
+He moved to Tehran to continue his education and received his master's degree in Journalism.
 He has also studied at both the Pars College and Junior College of Translation.

 Career

-He began his career on the radio and press when he was a teenager, and became a presenter on the Oil Company Radio Channel.
+He began his career on the radio and press when he was a teenager and became a presenter on the Oil Company Radio Channel.

 He moved to Urmia, where he worked as a producer, writer, Persian-speaking broadcaster and also Assyrian radio supervisor.

 Following his move to Tehran for his studies, he worked as a producer and radio host in Islamic Republic of Iran Broadcasting (IRIB).